 - With a universal number applied to each part available in the aftermarket, cross-referencing to the OEM part number is facilitated and OEM supersession tracking is made possible.
 As most electronic estimating providers seek aftermarket parts by searching for a part number that matches the OEM listing in their database, the constantly updated Partslink® data provides manufacturers and suppliers a means to provide the correct number.
 Also, the Partslink® system has the ability to cope with colour variations and editorial OEM number choices by providing multiple cross-reference numbers.
 Another benefit is that current OEM pricing can be supplied, allowing suppliers to adjust their prices to reflect market conditions.

 - Certification, Approved Parts and other status is provided with the use of a field appended to the basic Partslink® number.
-In the U.S., we are currently using “C” for CAPA, and other designations if the manufacturer’s part qualifies for any other program.
+In the U.S., we are currently using “C” for CAPA, "N" for NSF, "B" for both CAPA & NSF certified and "P" for FORD patented parts along with other designations if the manufacturer’s part qualifies for any other program.
 Also, we reference recycled parts with an “R”.
 This way, a supplier could inventory different classes of the same Partslink® numbered part and have the ability to distinguish this status in their submissions to the estimating provider.

 - Partslink® also supports bar coding through the use of fixed-length data and standardised coding.
 In addition to the status field, we also append a field with the aftermarket part manufacturer’s code (three letters selected by the manufacturer) and a five-character “lot number” field to indicate which run the part came from.
 This gives us a bar code 18 characters in length which in Code 3 of 9 results in an estimated read error rate of less than 1 in 500,000.
 Since the bar code is affixed to the packaging by the manufacturer, it can be used by all distribution and user levels.

-- By having a centralised provider maintain the Partslink® data, each sector of the industry benefits financially as they no longer have to employ an in-house data research service.
+- By having a centralized provider maintaining the Partslink® data, each sector of the industry benefits financially as they no longer have to employ an in-house data research service.
 We have found that this frees up valuable employees for profitable activities.
 Also, the communication between manufacturers, distributors and estimating providers is enhanced.

 - Partslink® is designed to support web-based, real-time estimating.
 A VPN can link estimating providers directly to multiple suppliers’ inventories.
 Instead of the current system of each supplier having to provide OEM# information periodically, those with online capabilities can offer their parts through a network maintained by Partslink®, while those who are not currently online have the option of submitting the Partslink® number in place of the OEM# and matches will be made through the Partslink® cross-reference data provided online to the estimating provider.